drewm27/speakerrankings/insane-size.md

 ### #3 [JBL Partybox 710](https://www.amazon.com/JBL-PartyBox-710-Built-connectivity/dp/B09CW9WXML/ref=sr_1_3?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=acdd7f31b8c495f5a2bba5f5eb60a834&camp=1789&creative=9325): $800

 - Positives: Handle and wheels are convenient.
 Lightshow ability.
-- Negatives: Very large and heavy
+- Negatives: Very large and heavy.
+Note, JBL daisychain is not compatible with any other non-JBL speaker and is possibly a fully digital signal.
 - Weight: 61lbs / 28kg
 - Battery Life: No Battery
 - Aux In: Yes